Jleehy/EECS-581-Project-1/README.md

 `place_ship`: Place ships on the board given literal position and ship size.
 `attack`: Manage attacks made by the player.
-`print_board`: Print a players board.
+`print_board`: Print a player's board.
 Can be censored if you want to hide ship placements.
 `literals_to_indices`: Converts *literal* coordinates to *indices*.
 `check_quit`: Checks if Q is entered into prompts, which exits the program.
 `prompt_ship_coordinate`: Prompts user for a ship coordinate (*literal*).
 `prompt_ship_coordinate`: Prompts user for an attack coordinate (*literal*).
-`prompt_num_ships`: Prompts user for the number of ships to be played with.
+`prompt_num_ships`: Prompts the user for the number of ships to be played with.
 `_is_valid_coordinate`: Helper function to determine if a given coordinate (*literal*) is valid.

 ### `board.py` - Player's Board